sablier-labs/docs/docs/contracts/v2/reference/02-diagrams.md

 :::note

-To see the full list of storage variables: [click here](/contracts/v2/reference/core/types/library.Lockup#stream).
-The common stream struct is shared across LockupLinear, LockcupDynamic and LockupTranched.
+To see the list of all common storage variables: [click here](/contracts/v2/reference/core/types/library.Lockup#stream).
+This struct is shared across LockupLinear, LockupDynamic and LockupTranched.

 :::